Susan Guillory

 Business bank accounts are often covered by FDIC insurance, up to applicable limits.
 Check that the bank displays Member FDIC.
 Business accounts with credit unions may be covered by credit union share insurance through NCUA.

 We talked earlier about costs.
-You’ll also want to check the services the bank offers.
+You’ll also want to check the services and functionality the bank offers.
 Again, depending on what your business needs, these may include:

-It can be helpful to make a list of the features you most want so you can easily compare one bank account to another.
+It can be helpful to make a list of the features or banking services you most want so you can easily compare one bank account to another.

 Now that you know what type of information you’ll need to provide to open a business bank account, it’s a great time to choose the bank account that’s best for you.
 Your best bet is to review different options, compare features and pricing, and figure out which option sounds like it will be a good fit.